nahuelcandia/mobile-app-maker/docs/themes.md

-### How to make a template
+### How to make a theme

-Templates are written in the [Jade](http://jade-lang.com/) language.
+Themes are written in the [Jade](http://jade-lang.com/) language.
 *Jade allows you to write HTML code that is not bogus in terms of orphan tags.*

-1. Create a directory  called `mytemplate` under the `templates` dir.
+1. Create a directory  called `mytheme` under the `themes` dir.
 1. Start from an `index.jade`.
 Put all of your page there.
-For example, download a responsive template from some bootstrap  theme providers for example. **Tip:** *If you want to try with your own HTML, convert it to JADE with [HTML to Jade converter](http://html2jade.aaron-powell.com/)*.
+For example, download a responsive theme from some bootstrap  theme providers for example. **Tip:** *If you want to try with your own HTML, convert it to JADE with [HTML to Jade converter](http://html2jade.aaron-powell.com/)*.
-1. Create an assets directory under `templates/mytemplate`. **All files in assets will be available at the `assets/` URL in your apps frontend**.
+1. Create an assets directory under `themes/mytheme`. **All files in assets will be available at the `assets/` URL in your apps frontend**.

 ### Recommendations about assets and libraries for your app